open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 == Changelog ==

+= 0.1.201906046a =
+* Praise the Lord: You can now add children and edit them from within wordpress.
+Also you can add notes.
+The picture used is the featured image (Please upload a square image for now.).
+Beginning of Internationalization.

 = 0.1.20190604a =
 * Praise Jesus, a supporter can now choose a child, and become a sponsor to that child within the website if a plan code has been set.
 Sponsorship can also be cancelled.